jolira/server-tracker/README.md

 nvm alias default v0.4.12
 ```

 In order for this to work one obviously need ``git`` as well as a compiler and other build essentials.
+The [nvm](https://github.com/creationix/nvm) github page is one of the sources that explain how to install these problems.

 Once ``node.js`` and ``npm`` are availabe, the tracker can be installed using: